Compendium of Theoretical Meteorology

 $c^{(V)}$isochoric specific heat capacity

-index $g$reference to the gaseous portion of the air
+subscript $g$refers to the gaseous fraction of air

 1.1 Important literature